This post may contain affiliate links. If you buy thru these links, we may earn a commission at no additional cost to you.

 - They do take debit and credit cards — so you don’t have to carry cash (unless you want to).

 - All of the merchants are small, locally-owned businesses.

 - If you’re on the adventurous side when it comes to the foods you like to eat, then plan on eating at the Market House!

 - Lots of folks take strollers — which do have a lot of room for carrying items, so you don’t have to tote everything in your arms.
 People also brought little wagons to cart around their goodies.
 (You’ll need one of those if you want one of the 140-pound pumpkins.
 Imagine the pumpkin seeds you could roast!)

 - For updates and timely events, check out the Nashville Farmers Market’s Facebook page and Twitter page.

-- Here are several reviews of the Nashville Farmers’ Market.
+- There are hundreds of great reviews of the Nashville Farmers Market.

-You’ll find a locally, regionally, and more grown fruits & vegetables, locally & regionally raised meats, plants, flowers & herbs, farm-fresh eggs & dairy products, baked goods, snacks, spices, international items, and more on our Farm Side.
-Source
+You’ll find a locally, regionally, and more grown fruits & vegetables, locally & regionally raised meats, plants, flowers & herbs, farm-fresh eggs & dairy products, baked goods, snacks, spices, international items, and more on our Farm Side.— Farmers Market Nashville